Skip navigation

 What is it used for?

-A heart disease risk assessment is used to check how likely it is that someone will develop heart disease in the next 10 years.
+Most heart disease risk assessments check how likely it is that you will develop heart disease in the next 10 years.
+Some also evaluate your 30-year or lifetime risk.

 Why do I need a heart disease risk assessment?

-The assessment can be helpful for most adults aged 40 or older.
-If you are younger than 40, you may need an assessment if you have a family history of heart disease or certain CVD risk factors.
+Most of the assessments can be helpful if you are 40 to 75 years old and do not have heart disease.
+If you are younger than 40, there are a few new assessments that your provider may use if you have a family history of heart disease or certain CVD risk factors.

 What happens during a heart disease risk assessment?

-There are different types of heart disease risk assessment.
-They each include general questions about your health and possible risk factors for heart disease.
-The most common heart disease risk assessments are known as:
+There are different types of heart disease risk assessments.
+These screening tools each include general questions about your health and possible risk factors for heart disease.
+Some common heart disease risk assessments include:

 • ASCVD Risk Calculator.
-ASCVD stands for atherosclerotic cardiovascular disease.
-This is a condition where plaque (fatty deposits) build up in the walls of the arteries.
-It can block blood flow and may lead to heart attack or stroke.
+This tool helps predict your 10-year or lifetime risk of atherosclerotic cardiovascular disease (ASCVD).
+ASCVD refers to conditions caused by atherosclerosis, which develops when plaque (fatty deposits) build up inside your arteries.
+The buildup can block blood flow and may lead to heart attack or stroke.

 Will I need to do anything to prepare for the test?